ninjarope/network-simulator/README.md

     + with aforementioned links (xml) between nodes.
     + few implemented path algorithms (Currently only shortest path is implemented)
         + This requires tweeking of the code

 ---

+## Documentation

++ Included in the root folder are two doxygen configuration files.

+Doxygen documentation can be generated with these configuration by running:

+    `doxygen <doxygen-conf-file>`

+This will create documentation in html by default of the classes and their related material

+### Temporary backup for the doxygen

+We've [generated the documentation](http://rojun.github.io/doxygen_doc/index.html) for the time being.

+### Requirements for the documentation

+Doxygen - of course - to generate the documentation with it.
+This is the only requirement, if the non-graphs configuration is used.

+The directory ./doxygen_doc might be necessary to create by hand, if doxygen doesn't handle directory creation for you.

+Graphviz should be installed to use doxygen with the graph enabled configuration.
+The graphs are built with graphviz's dot tool.

+### Commenting for the documentation

+Doxygen understands many variations of commenting.
+We should use these conventions:

+    /**
+     * Block comments for longer comments (classes etc) */

+    /** one liners, that should be included in the doxygen */

+    /* one liners that are only for code reading / no doxygen support */

+    // same as the above (one liners)

+---